nasa-jpl/osr-rover-code/setup/rpi.md

 ### 4.2 Clone and build the rover code
 For this section, you'll be working with the version control software `git`.
 Now's a good time to [read up](https://try.github.io/) on how that works if you're new to it and make a GitHub account!
-In the newly created colcon workspace you just made, clone this repo:
+In the newly created colcon workspace you just made, clone (download) this repo:

 ```commandline
 sudo apt install git